Self-Refining Language Model Anonymizers via Adversarial Distillation: Dataset Details

 We construct the \textit{main} eval dataset using 723 texts synthesized from profiles 1 through 25 in the SynthPAI dataset.
-In addition, we construct the \textit{hard} eval dataset, which contains more contextually embedded private information and is designed to further assess anonymization methods on more challenging cases.
-We provide further details on the construction of the dataset and highlight the key differences from the main eval dataset.
+In addition, we create the \textit{hard} eval dataset, containing more contextually embedded private information, to assess anonymization methods on more challenging cases.
+We provide further details on the construction of the dataset and highlight key differences from the main eval dataset.

-\paragraph{Identification of hard examples.} We implement a filtering process to identify inherently difficult texts to anonymize from the initial SynthPAI pool.
-Out of 7,823 texts, we select 450 (Figure~\ref{fig:anonymization_iteration}) based on the following process: \begin{enumerate}[leftmargin=7mm] \item \textbf{Initial PII inference}: For each text, we first perform PII inference across all eight attribute types using an LLM adversary.
-The inferred values and their corresponding certainty scores are used as the reference ground truth. \item \textbf{Targeted adversarial anonymization}: We apply adversarial anonymization, where, in each round, the anonymizer LLM is instructed to address only those PII inferences that match the reference ground truth and have a certainty score of 3 or higher. \item \textbf{Anonymization success check}: After each anonymization attempt, the adversary performs PII inference again on the modified text.
-An anonymization step for an attribute is considered successful if the inferred value either differs from the ground truth or the certainty score decreases. \item \textbf{Iterative refinement}: If any ground truth PII remains inferable with a certainty score greater than 2, we repeat steps 2 and 3 for up to six iterations.
-Texts in which at least one attribute remains inferable after the final iteration is considered hard examples. \end{enumerate}
+\paragraph{Identification of hard examples.} We implement a filtering process to identify texts that are particularly difficult to anonymize from the initial SynthPAI pool.
+Out of the original 7,823 texts, we selected 450 based on the following process: \begin{enumerate}[leftmargin=7mm] \item \textbf{Initial PII inference}: For each text, we first perform PII inference across all eight attribute types using an LLM adversary.
+The inferred values and their corresponding certainty scores are used as reference ground truth. \item \textbf{Targeted adversarial anonymization}: We apply adversarial anonymization in which the anonymizer LLM is instructed to address those PII inferences that match the reference ground truth and have a certainty score of 3 or higher. \item \textbf{Anonymization success check}: After an anonymization attempt, the adversary performs PII inference again on the modified text.
+An anonymization step for an attribute is considered successful if the inferred value either differs from the ground truth or the certainty score decreases. \item \textbf{Iterative refinement}: If any ground-truth PII remains inferable with a certainty score greater than 2, we repeat steps 2 and 3 for up to six iterations.
+Texts for which at least one attribute remains inferable after the final iteration are considered hard examples. \end{enumerate}

 Figure~\ref{fig:anonymization_iteration} shows the number and proportion of texts remaining after each iteration of the filtering process, highlighting the increasing difficulty of anonymizing the subset.